-- 1. On the Classic Dashboards page (Dashboards > Classic Dashboards), in the selection field in the upper left of the page, select the dashboard to which you want to add a widget. - 2.
+- 1. On the Classic Dashboards page (Dashboards > Classic Dashboards, or the Dashboards tab in the classic SL1 user interface), in the selection field in the upper left of the page, select the dashboard to which you want to add a widget. - 2.
 Click the [Actions] button, and then select Add Widget.